 - The President's Access to Recovery (ATR) grant program individualizes substance use treatment, recovery, and support services, and addresses the cultural and geographic unique needs of American Indian/Alaskan Native communities.
 In 2010, ATR grants totaling $15.2 million (over five years) were awarded to five Tribal organizations covering Indian Country populations, including the: California Rural Indian Health Board; Montana Wyoming Tribal Leaders Council; Inter-Tribal Council of Michigan; Oglala Sioux Tribal Council in South Dakota; and Aberdeen Area Tribal Chairmen's Health Board in South Dakota.

-- Tribal Drug Courts, which refer substance users in the criminal justice system to treatment and recovery services in lieu of jail, play an important role in breaking the cycle of drug use and crime.
+- Tribal Drug Courts, which refer people with substance use disorders in the criminal justice system to treatment and recovery services in lieu of jail, play an important role in breaking the cycle of drug use and crime.
 As of December 31, 2009, there were 89 Tribal Drug Courts, nearly twice the number (45) in 2001.
 Currently, Indian tribal governments may apply for drug court funding through the Bureau of Justice Assistance's Drug Court Discretionary Grant Program.

 Partnering with Indian Country Leadership and Law Enforcement